beercan1989/substeps-restdriver/README.md

 </dependency>
 ```

-## Features that might be included in 0.0.2
+## Features that might be included in 0.0.3
 + More steps
     + Finders
     + Assertions
 + XML Support
 + Bug fixing
 + Other enhancements

+## Features in 0.0.2
++ Corrections to the glossary metadata, without the fix we cannot build a glossary of the steps in projects that use this library.

 ## Features in 0.0.1
 + Build rest requests.